kateclaw/comp20-kclawson/mbta/README.md

 - Each Red Line station is marked with the same marker.
 - A red line connects each station, branching where needed.
-- The map centers on South Station on loading, then recenters to user's current location.
+- The map centers on South Station on loading, then recenters to user's current location (takes a while to load, sorry!)
 - User's current location is marked with a different Marker.
 - When a user clicks on their location marker, they are told the nearest Red Line station, and a line is drawn there.
 - When a user clicks on any station, the schedule for upcoming trains is reported.